liufangbaishikele/Soybean_rhizosphere_microbiome/2018_fungicide/Seed_treatment/ITS/PNA_design_doc.md

 The anti-mitochondrial PNA (mPNA) 5′-GGCAAGTGTTCTTCGGA-3′ and the anti-plastid PNA (pPNA) 5′-GGCTCAACCCTGGACAG-3′ (Supplementary Table 1f) were ordered from PNA Bio.
 Lyophilized PNA was resuspended in sterile water to a stock concentration of 100 μM.
 For PNA concentrations that were repeatedly tested, working stocks of 5 μM, 15 μM, 25 μM and 40 μM were prepared in water.
 All stocks were stored at −20 °C and heated to 65 °C before use to resolubilize any precipitate.
 PNA should have higher annealing temperature

+Mellisa populus paper using ITS2 blocker - CGAGGGCACGTCTGCCTGG

 ## Procedure

 1. I went back to my ITS sequence pipeline and extracted non-funfi contigs and their count